Dominic Salvatore Gentile

-Dominic Salvatore "Don" Gentile (December 6, 1920 – January 28, 1951), also known as "Ace of Aces", was a World War II USAAF pilot who surpassed Eddie Rickenbacker's World War I record of 26 downed aircraft.
+Dominic Salvatore "Don" Gentile (December 6, 1920 – January 28, 1951), was a World War II RAF and USAAF pilot who achieved fame as he came close to surpassing Eddie Rickenbacker's World War I record of 26 downed aircraft.
 He later served in the post-war U.S. Air Force.

 Early life

 Gentile was born in Piqua, Ohio, the son of Italian immigrants Patsy and Josephina Gentile, who immigrated in 1907.
 After a fascination with flying as a child, his father provided him with his own plane, an Aerosport Biplane.
-He managed to log over 300 hours flying time by July 1941, when he attempted to join the Army Air Forces.
+He managed to log over 300 hours flying time by July 1941, when he attempted to join the US Army Air Corp.